Pathology Residency Program

 - To produce physicians who understand that one of the responsibility of physicians is to contribute to the field of pathology through scholarly activity specifically through the products of peer reviewed manuscripts, presentations, and curricula.
 Each resident by the time of graduation will have completed one of these scholarly activities.

 - To progressively help the residents excel in diagnostic skills in terms of anatomic and clinical pathology as seen in continuous improvement on the in-service exam and steady growth on the milestones.
-Our residents’ score on the in-service exam will above a raw score of 500 by third year.

 - Our residents will be skilled in their ability to professionally and confidently discuss pathology findings with their clinical colleagues and answer questions in terms of current findings and future avenues of testing.
 They will be active contributors to the clinical care team and enhance the patient care in their health care system.
 Each resident will present in 25 interdisciplinary conferences and will be rated as excellent in these presentations by faculty.
 Scholarly work is encouraged and will be done in combination with other clinical specialties.